appscode/blog/content/post/kubedb-v2023.06.19/index.md

 ## KubeDB Gateway

 We have released KubeDB Gatway v0.0.1 based on [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).
-This offers a Envoy based Gateway that can be to expose databases running on one cluster to anoterh Kubernetes cluster.
+This offers a Envoy based Gateway that can be to expose databases running on one cluster to another Kubernetes cluster.
 The helm chart can be found [here](https://github.com/voyagermesh/installer/tree/master/charts/gateway-helm).
 You can see a demo [here](https://youtu.be/l0UB7IZTZ44).
 Please reach out, if you are interested in trying it.

 ## What Next?